BROKEN HEART LAND by Vicki Lynn Mooney

-We are raising money for our second full production, the world premiere of BROKEN HEART LAND by Cherokee playwright, Vicki Lynn Mooney.
-The money raised from this campaign will go towards securing a theater space for the production in the highly competitive and expensive New York City market.
+We are currently raising funds for our second full production, the world premiere of BROKEN HEART LAND by Cherokee playwright, Vicki Lynn Mooney.

 BROKEN HEART LAND is scheduled to take place in the fall of 2014, and will be produced on the Lenape island of Manhattan, which also happens to be the theater capital of the world, New York City.